 The integration also comes at a time when virtual tours are in higher demand due to COVID-19 travel restrictions and social distancing guidelines.
 Matterport has seen more than a 100% increase in 3D models created on their platform since March.

 The integration is now in beta through Matterport’s public Test Flight beta program, with the full integration available in October on iOS.
-To celebrate the integration, Insta360 and Matterport have also partnered together to offer 10% off the Insta360 ONE R Virtual Tour Kit and a free 2-month trial of Matterport from now until September 17.

 Read on to hear from Indy Sen, Vice President of Product Marketing at Matterport, on his insights on the virtual tour market in 2020 and beyond.